 Global Equity FVMR Snapshot

-If we look at Developed markets excluding US, we can see that ROE is only at 10.6%.
-North America (of which US is the lion share) is, in fact, the only region that has a higher profitability than Emerging markets.
+If we look at Developed markets excluding US, we can see that ROE is only at 11.2%.
+North America (of which US is the major part) is, in fact, the only region that has a higher profitability than Emerging markets.

-Momentum: Asia and Latin America have the best earnings growth prospects
+Momentum: Latin America and Japan have seen the best price performance

-In terms of the past one year’s price performance, Emerging markets have returned 19.1% versus Developed markets at 14.5%.
-If you go by geography, you can see that Asia has been the best region in the past year.
-Emerging Asia has had the best return at 23.7% followed by Japan at 22.4% and Developed Asia at 19.4%.
+In terms of the past one year’s price performance, Emerging markets have returned 15.7% versus Developed markets at 11.5%, excluding US and Developed markets only gained 6.7% in the past one year.
+Within Emerging markets, Latin America has had the best 0ne-year price performance at 18.8% and Japan has performed the best among Developed markets at 15.8%.

 DISCLAIMER: This content is for information purposes only.
 It is not intended to be investment advice.
 Readers should not consider statements made by the author(s) as formal recommendations and should consult their financial advisor before making any investment decisions.
 While the information provided is believed to be accurate, it may include errors or inaccuracies.
 The author(s) cannot be held liable for any actions taken as a result of reading this article.